microsoft/playwright/docs/src/trace-viewer-intro-csharp-java-python.md

 </TabItem>
 </Tabs>

-This will record the trace and place it into the `bin/Debug/net8.0/playwright-traces/` directory.
+This will record a zip file for each trace, eg. `PlaywrightTests.ExampleTest.GetStartedLink.zip` and place it into the `bin/Debug/net8.0/playwright-traces/` directory.

 ## Opening the trace

 You can open the saved trace using the Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
-Make sure to add the full path to where your `trace.zip` file is located.
+Make sure to add the full path to where your trace's zip file is located.
+Once opened you can click on each action or use the timeline to see the state of the page before and after each action.
+You can also inspect the log, source and network during each step of the test.
+The trace viewer creates a DOM snapshot so you can fully interact with it, open devtools etc.

 ```bash java
 mvn exec:java -e -D exec.mainClass=com.microsoft.playwright.CLI -D exec.args="show-trace trace.zip"